 Zillow Rental Manager Costs

 Zillow Rental Manager has returned to a free rental listing site where landlords and property owners can advertise their property for sale or rent.
 However, they are now charging to upgrade to a premium listing for $29.99 for up to 90 days.
 In the past, Zillow has claimed that most property on their rental listing site gets rented within a week.
 If that is still the case, landlords still must pay the complete $29.99 fee and are not refunded, full or partial, if they fill their rental early.

 You can still list your rental for free, but your listing will only appear in searches below all the other paid, premium listings.

 Also Read: The Best Free Property Management Software for Small Landlords in 2020

 Poor Quality Leads

-Zillow offers a Lead Guarantee where if you don’t receive a lead within a week, it’s free to list until you do (for up to 8 weeks).
-However, we have found that while we receive a large number of leads from Zillow, many of them are not very good quality leads.
+In our experience, we have found that while we receive a large number of leads from Zillow, many of them are not very good quality leads.
 Zillow makes it easy for people searching for rentals to immediately request information directly from the listing.
-But in our experience, a follow up or response to the tenant often results in no further reply from them.
-As a result, landlords dedicate resources and time to respond to these leads, but they often don’t lead to any follow up, let alone a showing or application.
+However, a simple follow up or response to the tenant often results in no further reply from them.
+As a result, landlords dedicate resources and time to respond to these leads, but they often don’t lead to any real contact, let alone a showing or application.

 While Zillow Rental Manager does offer tenant screening, rent collection and some lease signing tools, they do not yet have some of the common property management tools as other property management software.
 For example, Zillow does not offer reporting and accounting tools, nor any method for landlords and tenants to communicate and submit maintenance requests.
 Additionally, features such as lease customization and creation are currently available only in Florida, Oregon, Colorado, and select markets in Illinois.